Canon T6i vs Sony A77

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6i and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A77 have been discontinued, but can regularly be found used on ebay.
 The A77 was replaced by the Sony A77 II, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A77 Manual.
+Further information on the features and operation of the T6i and A77 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A77 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Sony A77?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.